advis61/OracleOfDereth/README.md

 Works with the `/fship list` command to browse and join server fellowships.

-### Top
+### Top Players

-Works with the `/top` command to browse the server leaderboards.
-One sub-tab per board — Augs, Deaths, Enlightens, Levels, Luminance, Pyreals, Quests and Titles — each ranking the players by that total.
-Boards refresh when you open them (at most once every five minutes) or on demand with the Refresh button.
+Works with the `/top` command to browse the server leaderboards without the output scrolling past in chat.

+There's a sub-tab per board — Augs, Deaths, Enlightens, Levels, Luminance, Pyreals, Quests and Titles — each listing the top 25 players by that total, in rank order.

+A board refreshes on its own when you open its tab, and at most once every five minutes while you sit on it, so switching to a tab shows current standings without doing anything.
+The Refresh button pulls immediately and says `Refreshing...` while it does.

+Typing `/top` yourself still works and still prints to chat as normal — only the plugin's own lookups are suppressed, and only while `Suppress Plugin Refresh Chat` is on.

+Conquest only; on other servers the tab shows `None`.

 ### Suppress Plugin Refresh Chat